Financial Aid Policy

 Components of the Financial Aid Award

 A financial aid award is determined by first establishing a standard budget, or cost of attendance.
 Using a set of formulas developed by the U.S. Congress, called the Federal Methodology, as well as formulas developed by the College Board, a calculation of a student’s resources and expected family contribution, if applicable, is determined.
-After tuition scholarship is applied, demonstrated financial need is calculated as the difference between a student’s cost of living expenses, books, and supplies, and the student’s personal and family contribution.
+After tuition scholarship, student contribution, and parent contribution are applied, a demonstrated financial need is determined.
 Under no circumstance may financial aid exceed a student’s total cost of attendance.

-Students’ financial need is reassessed annually, because personal and family circumstances may change materially from year to year.
-After the successful completion of the first year and assuming that there are no changes in the student’s demonstrated financial need, the School’s policy is to eliminate the first-year loan from the need-based calculation for the second and third year.
-For many students this will result in an increase in living expense scholarship after the first year.
-In other cases, students may not see a significant increase, due to their calculated demonstrated financial need.
+Given that personal and family circumstances may change materially from year to year, students’ financial need is reassessed annually.
+After the successful completion of the first year and assuming that there are no changes in the student’s demonstrated financial need, the School’s policy is that a living expense scholarship is provided in the second and third years in lieu of the amount that was allocated as a loan in the first year.
+In some cases, students may not see a significant increase of their living expense scholarship due to their calculated demonstrated financial need.
+Students remain responsible for repayment of any loans borrowed.

-Work-study The work-study component of the financial aid award consists of 200 assigned work-study hours from jobs within the School, Yale Repertory Theatre, and Yale Cabaret.
-All students and technical interns (excluding D.F.A. students, special students, and special research fellows) are expected to complete a minimum of 200 hours of work-study employment in the 2023–2024 academic year.
+Work-study The work-study component of the financial aid award is earned from assigned jobs within the School, Yale Repertory Theatre, and Yale Cabaret.
+All students and technical interns (excluding D.F.A. students, special students, and special research fellows) are expected to complete a minimum of 200 hours of assigned work-study employment in the 2024–2025 academic year.
+Based on the needs of the School and Yale Rep, some students may be assigned over 200 hours.
 Work-study earnings are paid weekly or semi-monthly.
-Students and technical interns on financial aid who fall short of earning their assigned hours of work-study as a result of conflicting commitments to the School or Yale Repertory Theatre, or other extenuating circumstance such as illness or injury, are eligible to request a conversion of their remaining unearned hours (up to 200) into grant.
-Work-study hours missed from an absence, tardiness, delay of I-9 completion, or conflict resolution outside of the prioritized list are not eligible for conversion, should a student otherwise be qualified.
-Occasionally, based on the needs of the School and Yale Rep, it is possible that some students may be assigned over 200 hours of work-study.
-This will be communicated to the student by the Student Labor Supervisor via the assignments tab on https://your.drama.yale.edu.
+Students and technical interns on financial aid who fall short of earning their assigned hours of work-study as a result of conflicting commitments to the School or Yale Repertory Theatre, or other approved extenuating circumstances such as illness or injury, are eligible to request a conversion of their remaining unearned hours (up to 200) into grant-in-aid.
+Conversions are processed in January and April of each academic year, though students may reach out for early consideration on an as-needed basis.
+Work-study hours missed from an absence, tardiness, delay of I-9 completion, or conflict resolution outside of the prioritized list communicated within the Training section of this bulletin are not eligible for conversion, should a student otherwise be qualified.
+Students are informed of their assignments and earnings history at https://your.drama.yale.edu.

 Educational loans Educational loans make up an important part of many first-year awards and are only available during the nine-month academic year.
 A student may borrow the expected student contribution and any expected parental contribution if needed.
 Loans for domestic students are issued through the federal student loan programs and/or various private supplemental loan programs.
 International students may apply for a Yale Graduate and Professional international loan and/or various private supplemental loan programs.
 Domestic students in a certificate program who do not have a four-year degree are only eligible for a maximum federal unsubsidized loan of $9,500 ($4,750 for technical interns) in the first year of study.
 Eligibility of loan amounts in subsequent years of study may vary.
 These students should contact the Financial Aid Office for information on federal loan guidelines and restrictions that apply to certificate programs as well as alternative and private loans that may be available to them.
-The deadline to apply for educational loans is ten business days before the end of the spring term, May 2, 2024.
+The deadline to apply for educational loans is ten business days before the end of each term.
+The fall term deadline is Friday, December 6, 2024, and the spring term deadline is, Friday, May 2, 2025.

 Tuition scholarships Thanks to a generous gift from the David Geffen Foundation in 2021, all full-time students in degree and certificate programs receive 100 percent tuition support.
 Eligibility for tuition scholarship assistance is ordinarily limited to six terms of study for M.F.A./certificate programs; two terms of study for the Technical Internship program; and ten terms of study for the D.F.A. program; exceptions are extremely rare.